tcm9439/Structural-note/README.md

 # Structural Note

 A desktop app for creating note with structural data.
-It is like having a small database inside a text file which you can define schema structure and edit corresping records.
+It is like having a small database inside a text file which you can define schema structure and edit corresponding records.
 In between the structural records, you can insert note in plain text or markdown format.

 ## Demo
 [Online Demo](https://tcm9439.github.io/structural-note-demo/test/template/) for note editing functions.